 consideration when booking your flight.
 If you plan to take a stand

 alone intra-Africa, Asia, America or Europe flight bear in mind that

 the baggage allowance may be by weight and generally much more

 restrictive than the allowance for flights that include a

-As the airlines increasingly reduce their baggage allowance and
+As the airlines increasingly reduce their free baggage allowance and

-increase their excess baggage surcharges, folding suitcase bikes
+increase their excess baggage fees, folding suitcase bikes

 become a serious consideration.
 For more information see